Benjaspet/Elixir-V4/README.md

     - [x] Manually add or remove tracks based on their queue position.
     - [x] Fetch all tracks in any custom playlist.
     - [x] Global system (play anyone else's track).
-    - [x] Ability to delete your custom playlists (you cannot delete or modity someone else's).
+    - [x] Ability to delete your custom playlists (you cannot delete or modify someone else's).
 - [x] Modify player volume.
 - [x] Shuffle the guild queue.
 - [x] View all tracks in the guild queue.
 - [x] Loop a particular track or queue.
+- [x] Fetch lyrics of any track.

 ### API Usage